What is a Telemarketer?

 The states with the most job growth for Telemarketer are Washington, Nevada, and Tennessee.
 Watch out if you plan on working in North Dakota, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

-Salary for a Telemarketer
+What is the Average Salary of a Telemarketer

-The average yearly salary of a Telemarketer ranges between $18,680 and $41,740.
+The salary for Telemarketers ranges between about $18,680 and $41,740 a year.

 Telemarketers who work in Washington, Massachusetts, or New Hampshire, make the highest salaries.